 Indonesia faces increased intolerance and divides among people of different religions and ethnicities and the threat of violent extremism.
 The trustbuilding work in Indonesia aims to inspire mutual trust and understanding to increase social cohesion and avoid radicalisation.

 Indonesia has been struggling with religious extremism for decades.
-An extreme form of intolerance has been seen in recent terrorist attacks where sympathisers of ISIL have carried out incidents.
-Around 700 Indonesians have joined ISIL in Syria, some of whom have returned to Indonesia.
+An extreme form of intolerance has been seen in recent terrorist attacks where sympathisers of ISIS have carried out incidents.
+Around 700 Indonesians have joined ISIS in Syria, some of whom have returned to Indonesia.

 Despite these threats, Indonesian democracy has made impressive progress, which must be maintained toward its national election in 2024.
 This makes it a strategically relevant moment to put extra energy into working with young people and counter the trend of increased intolerance and extremism.